-The Land Use Program's charge is to ensure that existing and proposed land developments align with public health and safety and the environment in Humboldt County.
-Every place of human occupancy or dwelling must have an approved means of sewage disposal.
-If a community sewage collection and treatment system is not available, an approved on-site sewage disposal system permitted through this program is the typical alternative.
+The Land Use Program's charge is to ensure that existing and proposed land developments align with public health, safety and the environment and Humboldt County Code in our county.
+Every place of human occupancy must have an approved means of sewage disposal.
+If a community sewage collection and treatment system is not available, an approved on-site sewage disposal system permitted through this program is the alternative.

 Onsite wastewater treatment systems (OWTS), or septic systems, are permitted and regulated in accordance with the Humboldt County Local Agency Management Program (LAMP).
 The LAMP, approved by the Humboldt County Board of Supervisors and the North Coast Regional Water Quality Control Board, was implemented beginning in 2018.
 In addition to providing a framework for local ordinance and OWTS regulations, the LAMP includes special provisions for Humboldt County’s Advanced Protection Management Plan to minimize the impacts of OWTS to sensitive recreational beaches between Clam and Trinidad State Beaches.
 The LAMP, local ordinance and regulations are linked below.
 Follow the Documents and Forms link for permit applications and related documentation.